ARTICLE TABLE OF CONTENTS

-What have Julius Caesar, Machiavelli, Napoleon, King Louis XI of France, and the British Empire in common?
+What do Julius Caesar and Machiavelli, Napoleon and King Louis XI of France have in common?

-They all used at some point the divide and conquer strategy.
+They all used the divide and conquer strategy at some point.

 Understand the Divide and Conquer Strategy